grafana/tempo/docs/tempo/website/troubleshooting/unable-to-see-trace.md

 ### Solutions

-There are three possible solutiosn.
+There are three possible solutions.
 #### Fixing protocol/port problems
 - Find out which communication protocol is being used by the application to emit traces.
 This is unique to every client SDK.
 For instance: Jaeger Golang Client uses `Thrift Compact over UDP` by default.
 - Check the list of supported protocols and their ports and ensure that the correct combination is being used.
 You will find the list of supported protocols and ports here: https://grafana.com/docs/tempo/latest/getting-started/#step-1-spin-up-tempo-backend